 There is this gap where both sides stop seeing or comprehending the other side completely.
 As if it is a complete wired zone.
 No tolerance, no understanding, and a total sense of compassion are completely lost.

 But no matter how, and somehow, I am definitely at this very instant seeing it as a Palestinian, because Israelis seem to be unable to see it.
-Even when it is a whole video of an instant.
+Even when it is a whole video of a moment.
 It says it all.
 It doesn’t need analysis.
-But instead they decide to un-see.
+But instead, they decide to un-see.
 In this instant when I watch a video of a boy being publically executed.
 A woman begging them not to shoot raising her hands saying she is unarmed.
 A young school girl kneeling on the ground bleeding with nothing but her school uniform and bag on her.
 With every instant of such images.
 Even when this or that person has conducted an act before.
-The fact that Israelis refuse to see the savagely act of their reaction and response is beyond comprehension to me.
+The fact that Israelis refuse to see the barbaric act of their reaction and response is beyond comprehension to me.

 I will never say that I stand for such acts committed by Palestinians.
 Not because I am someone who only denounces violence.
-But on top of all, because i am someone who believes in the great value of life.
+But on top of all, because I am someone who believes in the vast value of life.
 These people shouldn’t sacrifice their lives for anything.
 And yes, I do agree that attempting to stab, kill, or harm any Israeli is not fair.
 We are blinded as well in not differentiating.
 But the equation in this is even unjust.
-Most of us Palestinians tend to differentiate between an Israeli and a settler, a soldier.
+Most of us Palestinians tend to distinguish between an Israeli and a settler, a soldier.
 Whereas, Israelis see us all in one form.
 A good Palestinian is a dead Palestinian.

 The reaction of Israelis proves it today.
 This anger in the streets.
 Their violence.
 Their rage.
 I do understand this part of fear.
 But today we all stand in the same tunnel of fear.
 When a Jew stabbed a Jew today in Haifa thinking he was a Palestinian.
 It is the same scenario that may happen when a Palestinian ram in his car in the street over Israelis or stab on a bus.
-Chances are that Palestinian is hurt as well.
+The chances are that Palestinian is hurt as well.

-What Israelis insist on not seeing, and each time, in such crisis they decide to be blinded again behind their system and allow fear to trigger all their emotions out.
+What Israelis insist on not seeing, and each time, in such crisis, they decide to be blinded again behind their system and allow fear to trigger all their emotions out.
 And somewhere, sadly, fear shows a hateful face of even the nicest of all Israelis.

 Fear is definitely what instinctively triggers the guns of those police\soldiers\armed Israeli forces in public and civil uniforms.
 And yes, I do get it, that if someone tried to stab you and you have a gun you want to kill him.
 And you do.
 But there is something missing here too.
-Again and again it is the power imbalance of the situation.
-The one who carries the gun is the one in power.
+Again and again, it is the power imbalance of the situation.
+The one who carries the gun is the one in authority.
 The one who has control of the situation not the one with a knife?

 Does anyone understand what it means to have a young man or woman who haven’t even turned twenty or yet a child, decide to take a chance of hundred percent knowing he will not survive and ever to have a breath in this life to get to this level?

-It doesn’t need much from a Palestinian like me or any other Palestinian to understand what happened to Bahaa’ or every single other person who decided to take his life out facing a system of oppression with a knife.
+It doesn’t need much from a Palestinian like me or any other Palestinian to understand what happened to Baha’ or every single other person who decided to take his life out facing a system of oppression with a knife.

 It is true that a knife can kill.
-But the knife is still as efficient as a stone infront of a weaponry machine of soldiers and arms.
+But the knife is still as efficient as a stone in front of a weaponry machine of soldiers and arms.

-I have been doing this exercise for the last weeks trying to really understand what really pops up to those young people’s minds when they make such a decision.
-I have been into continuous discussions with my children.
+I have been doing this exercise for the last weeks trying to really understand what actually pops up to those young people’s minds when they make such a decision.
+I have been into endless discussions with my children.
 And confessing again.
 I do this for my pure selfishness as a mother.
 I don’t want a homeland on the blood of my own children.
 And I don’t want it on the blood of other children as well.
 There is no cure for loss of a child or a loved one.

 The way Palestinians live is not hard to analyze.
-It is even very easy to understand how thye react to things and think.
-In the middle of a complete confidence in a defending back, neither by the Palestinian leadership and its authority and the Arab Muslim world from one side, and the absolute oppression in nay possible way by the Israeli occupation.
+It is even very easy to understand how they react to things and think.
+In the middle of complete confidence in a defending back, neither by the Palestinian leadership and its authority and the Arab Muslim world from one side, and the absolute oppression in nay possible way by the Israeli occupation.
 The Palestinian finds himself in total isolation and despair.

-On the Israeli level of the Palestinian life, when for the whole last year, and as a consequence of the brutal burning and killing of abu Khdeir, more coercion was authorized against Palestinians?
+On the Israeli level of the Palestinian life, when for the whole last year, and as a consequence of the brutal burning and killing of Abu Khdeir, more coercion was authorized against Palestinians?
 Shooting, lynching and imprisoning remarkably targeted children.
 When restriction increased.
 Violations expanded.
 And on top of all, if I was a young Palestinian who wants to be part of a demonstration and I know that throwing a stone will send me to a life imprisonment, I may as well try to stab.
 The result is always one, either death or prison.

 And yet, their fear is what should count not ours.

 My friend didn’t know that a mother like me could be this very same mother she is mentioning.
 I don’t need to teach my children to behave and not to stab.
 Those women whose children didn’t make it home in the last week didn’t tell their children to go and stab.
-But those children were definitely looking at their peers who are perishing like animals in hunting seasons by public execution from the Israeli war machine and definitely think what Jefferson has once said: “ when injustice becomes the law, resistance becomes duty.
+But those kids were definitely looking at their peers who are perishing like animals in hunting seasons by public execution from the Israeli war machine and definitely think what Jefferson has once said: “ when injustice becomes law, resistance becomes a duty.

 To all Israelis who won’t get it, and will not … it is resistance that triggers us Palestinians neither the hate nor the fear.
 And resistance is what drives people under oppression, under a state of injustice that Israelis think is the norm when it comes to Palestinians.

-Injustice cannot sustain itself with cold-blooded shedding of children with no consequence.
+Injustice cannot sustain itself with the cold-blooded shedding of children with no consequence.
 Oppression insists in feeding itself with more racist and fascist techniques believing that force eliminates resistance.

-This outburst of young Palestinians is the last straw in the series of injustices that continue to befall Palestinian existence… and resistance is the only way to say: we are still alive… call is terror.
+This outburst of young Palestinians is the last straw in the series of injustices that continue to befall Palestinian existence… and resistance is the only way to say: we are still alive… the call is a terror.
 Call it violence… call it whatever you want to call it …

-It is resistance n the face of an oppressive racist fascist regime that feeds itself on our children blood.
+It is resistance n the face of an oppressive racist, fascist regime that feeds itself on our children blood.